ajwiebe77/ICOP24/README.txt

 Users may find the following aspects of this project useful:
 - The GNU Octave code applies the superposition method to several potential fields (related to groundwater recharge, regional unconfined water table gradient, wells) and generates the resulting complex potential field.
 - The R scripts whati9pf.R and whati9nopf.R contain code that saves contour lines data to .shp files (as points).
 The 'order' and 'group' fields allow the points to be processed in GIS software (e.g., 'Points to Path' operation in QGIS 3.16.9) to create polylines.
-Some editing of the resulting polylines may be necessary.
+Some editing may be necessary (e.g., to remove points along the branch cut that cuts through the streamline contour lines roughly toward the north).

 ICOP24 Coding Notes: